-The Plan's sole Medicaid customer is [insert state agency abbreviation from Note 1A above].
-The loss of its contract with [insert state agency abbreviation from Note 1A above] would have a material adverse effect on the Plan's financial position, results of operations or cash flows.
+The Plan's sole Medicaid customer is ODM.
+The loss of its contract with ODM would have a material adverse effect on the Plan's financial position, results of operations or cash flows.
 The Plan's ability to arrange for the provision of medical services to its members is dependent upon its ability to develop and maintain adequate provider networks.
 The inability to develop or maintain such networks could, in certain circumstances, have a material adverse effect on the Plan's financial position, results of operations or cash flows.